 By connecting computers to routers, then routers to routers, we are able to scale infinitely.

 Such a network comes very close to what we call the Internet, but we're missing something.
 We built that network for our own purposes.
 There are other networks out there: your friends, your neighbors, anyone can have their own network of computers.
 But it's not really possible to set cables up between your house and the rest of the world, so how can you handle this?
 Well, there are already cables linked to your house, for example, electric power and telephone.
 The telephone infrastructure already connects your house with anyone in the world so it is the perfect wire we need.
 To connect our network to the telephone infrastructure, we need a special piece of equipment called a modem.
 This modem turns the information from our network into information manageable by the telephone infrastructure and vice versa.

 So we are connected to the telephone infrastructure.
 The next step is to send the messages from our network to the network we want to reach.
 To do that, we will connect our network to an Internet Service Provider (ISP).
-An ISP is a company that manages some special routers that link all together and can also access other ISPs' routers.
+An ISP is a company that manages some special routers that are all linked together and can also access other ISPs' routers.
 So the message from our network is carried through the network of ISP networks to the destination network.
 The Internet consists of this whole infrastructure of networks.

 If you want to send a message to a computer, you have to specify which one.
-Thus any computer linked to a network has a unique address to identify it, called an "IP address" (where IP stands for Internet Protocol).
+Thus any computer linked to a network has a unique address that identifies it, called an "IP address" (where IP stands for Internet Protocol).
 It's an address made of a series of four numbers separated by dots, for example:

 That's perfectly fine for computers, but we human beings have a hard time remembering that sort of address.
 To make things easier, we can alias an IP address with a human readable name called a domain name.
 For example (at the time of writing; IP addresses can change)

 google.com is the domain name used on top of the IP address